ledlightjungledStefan/MemoryNothing/index.md

 HOLD RELEASE: I am all files, all files about my body

 [White Space]([Lexical Format &#8212; WebAssembly 2.0 (Draft 2025-01-28)](https://webassembly.github.io/spec/core/text/lexical.html#white-space))

+There should be whitespace between paragraphs. -by orderedlist-

 The only relevance of white space is to separate [tokens](https://webassembly.github.io/spec/core/text/lexical.html#text-token). <mark>It is otherwise ignored</mark>.